 Group

-2014 RM'000 2013 RM'000
+2015 RM'000 2014 RM'000

-Secured

-Ijarah 284

-Islamic accepted bills 1,012 1,374
+Secured Islamic acceptance bills 1,255 1,012

-1,012 1,658

-Repayable as follows:

-Current liabilities

-- not later than one year 1,012 1,658
+Repayable as follows: Current liabilities - not later than one year 1,255 1,012

-- (a) Ijarah and Islamic acceptance bills are guaranteed by the Company. - (b) Ijarah is repayable by 60 equal monthly instalments of RM101,382 each commencing on the first drawdown date, September 2008. - (c) Both Ijarah and Islamic accepted bills are secured by third party legal charge over leasehold land and building of a subsidiary (Note 7 to the financial statements). - (d) Information on financial risks of Islamic Term Financing is disclosed in Note 38 to the financial statements.
+(a) Islamic acceptance bills are guaranteed by the Company.

+Islamic acceptance bills are secured by a third party legal charge over the leasehold land and building of a subsidiary (b) (Note 7 to the financial statements).

+(c) Information on financial risks of Islamic Term Financing is disclosed in Note 37 to the financial statements.